Find answers to problems customers sometimes have using Autofill in Dashlane.

 Check for the latest version of the extension

 You also need to log in to Dashlane.
 The Dashlane D is dark green (or dark gray in Safari) if you're logged in and orange (or light gray in Safari) if you're not logged in.
-If you're not logged in, select the Dashlane D, enter your Master Password, and select Log in.
+If you're not logged in, select the Dashlane D and select Log in.

 For most browsers, the extension icon is to the right of your address bar.
 In Safari, the extension icon is to the left of your address bar.
 If you haven't pinned the extension, you might not see the extension in your toolbar.
 In that case, check your browser extensions menu.